The traditional techniques behind your cover image

 Note: The matt lamination can subtly “soften” the look of the colors in the image.
 This means that the same image printed inside the book will have a noticeably different print result.

-2. Next, we deboss your hardcover and inlay your image.
+2. Next, we deboss your hardcover and inlay your image

 The hardcover of your photo book or album is stamped to create a slightly recessed area.
 This age-old bookmaking technique is more formally known as debossing.
 Your cover image is then fixed within this debossed area using highly durable, industrial-strength glue.
 This is to ensure that your cover image will never lift from the fabric.
 It is positioned to sit flush with the cover fabric for a seamless finish.